 When asked about specific measures (NT2 cut, visual arts halved), 79 to 92% of parents didn't know.

-Together we're raising money to keep the top priorities going, and in parallel we're working on the political side of the story.
+Together we're raising money to make the top priorities accessible to all children, and in parallel we're working on the political side of the story.
 We very deliberately see this foundation as an interim solution, not a new normal.